|

 or any other reason, a full refund will be returned.

 All tow line users are required to have a tow line ticket.
-Any groups needing to
+All groups may bring in their own food and beverages.
+Any groups

 rent downhill ski equipment or would like the food concessions available, must arrange